Unbroken (band): Biography

-Reunion
+Reunions

 Despite talk that these would be their only reunion shows, as of 2010, Unbroken are also scheduled to play the annual FYF Fest (formerly F Yeah Fest and Fuck Yeah Fest) in Los Angeles on September 4, and at ULU in London on October 16.

 Unbroken played a reunion show in New York City at Santos Party House on April 10, 2011, with Indecision, Jesuit, Damnation A.D., Unrestrained and Psychic Limb.

 In September 2011, they toured Argentina, Chile, and other Latin American countries.

 Unbroken also scheduled to play Mexico for the first time in 2012 as well as a small tour of Europe.

 Unbroken decided to play shows in various regions around the world after their shows in the States sold out, and left fans from outside the US without a chance to see them.
 Through their reunion shows, the band has raised over $30,000 for various charities and causes all over the world.

 Unbroken played on November 2, 2014, at the Ukrainian Cultural Center in Los Angeles for the 20 year mark of Life.Love.Regret.

+Unbroken reunited again in 2023 to play the second and final night of Indecision Records’ 30th year anniversary shows.
+The show is set to take place on July 29, 2023.
+Also, the band plays more shows in this days and confirmed a small tour of Europe from november 2024, which includes London, UK (with Justin Pearson's Deaf Club), Eindhoven, Netherlands (Revolution Calling Festival) and Prague, Czech Republic.

+October 10, 2024, the band played at classic California venue 924 Gilman Street.
+In fall-March, they presented in Santiago de Chile, with two sold-out dates with NYC's Saetia.